First Warning Traffic – Tuesday bridge openings and delays

 - I-64 Widening Project, Newport News/York County:

-- Segment I: There will be eastbound and westbound single-lane closures on I-64 between Jefferson Avenue (exit 255) and Fort Eustis Boulevard (exit 250) on January 8-12, starting at 8 p.m. until 5 a.m. the following morning.
+- There will be single-lane closures on I-64 westbound between Jefferson Avenue (exit 255) and Fort Eustis Boulevard (exit 250) on January 15-19 from 11 p.m. until 5 a.m. the following morning.

-- A full closure of Industrial Park Drive will take place between Trusswood Lane and Ridgeview Drive January 9, starting at 8 p.m. until 5 a.m. the following morning.

 - Penniman Road (Route 641) will be reduced to a single lane under flagger control for utility work between Alexander Lee Parkway and Water Country Parkway, starting at 6 a.m. on January 9, until the afternoon of January 20.

-- Starting the morning of January 12, westbound traffic on I-64 between Route 199 (exit 242) and Yorktown Road (exit 247) is expected to be shifted for the duration of Segment II construction to the newly reconstructed outside shoulder lanes in preparation for the placement of the temporary concrete barrier along the median of the project.
+- Starting the morning of Monday, January 16, westbound traffic on I-64 between Route 199 (exit 242) and Yorktown Road (exit 247) is expected to be shifted for the duration of Segment II construction to the newly reconstructed outside shoulder lanes in along the median of the project.

 - I-564 Intermodal Connector, Norfolk: